 In 1999 after shooting film for almost two decades, I embraced digital photography with a one megapixel Kodak digital camera, the DC200.
 Someone I worked with showed me one.
 I was hooked.
 No space consuming darkroom and nasty chemicals required.
 Instead of feeling like a mole, I swapped the darkroom for a computer.
 Maybe not everyone’s choice but it worked or me.

 By 2004 I acquired my first DSLR, a Nikon D70.
 Both cameras are still in working order and kept for sentimental reasons.
 The D70 can still produce acceptable results.
 The DC200 not so much.

-This site is a personal project and an extension of my photography.
-There is no sponsorship, no affiliate links or advertising.
-Your email will only be used to contact you and will not be shared with anyone else.
+This site is a personal project and an extension of my photography hobby.
+There is no sponsorship, no affiliate links and no advertising.
+Informational links are provided as a courtesy.
+The Tmma Photography disclaimer page is here.